-- (9) All awardees shall be recognized for their achievements with a commemorative crystal award and their names will be added to the appropriate perpetual crystal award maintained by the section.
-It is the responsibility of the Awards and Scholarship Committee Chair to arrange for an individual to present awards at the business meeting. - 6.
-Drugs and Driving Committee - a.
+6. Drugs and Driving Committee

+- a.
 Purpose: Responsible for providing the Toxicology Section membership with information concerning the current state of research, epidemiology, and other areas pertaining to the role of drugs in impaired driving. - b.
-Membership: The Toxicology Section Chair and SOFT President shall appoint the vice-chair in January preceding the annual AAFS Annual Scientific Conference.
-The appointment will be announced at the business meeting.
-The committee chair and vice-chair will have a term of two (2) years with a one (1) term limit.
-The vice chair will promote to the chair position at the end of their term; in the event this does not occur, the Toxicology Section Chair and SOFT President will appoint a chair. - c.
+Membership: The Toxicology Section Chair and SOFT President shall appoint the committee chair and co-chair in January preceding the annual AAFS Annual Conference.
+The appointment will be announced at the business meeting. - c.
+The committee chair and co-chair shall then select the committee members.
+The term of office for committee chair and members is three (3) years after which they may be re-appointed. - d.
+Function/Procedures: - (1) The committee will work to provide current information to the Toxicology Section members in the following five (5) areas, with committee work involving any one or more of these areas on an annual basis:

+- Moderate and assist in organizing the Scientific Session during the annual AAFS Annual Conference, ensuring the session focuses on Driving Under the Influence of Drugs-related presentations

+- Analytical Methods

+- Epidemiology

+- Literature Search and Pharmacology

+- Interpretation

+- Legal Aspects

+- (2) The committee will produce an annual report to be presented to the membership at the section business meeting.
+Additional interim reports may be presented to the membership via the Academy Newsfeed or email blasts.

+- (3) The committee will interface with other peer groups (i.e., the Drugs and Driving Committees of the Canadian Society of Forensic Science (CSFS), the Society of Forensic Toxicologists (SOFT), the California Association of Toxicologists (CAT), and the National Safety Council (NSC)).

+7. Oral Fluid Committee

+- a.
+Purpose: The Oral Fluid Committee provides scientifically based information and resources regarding the utility of oral fluid analysis for other toxicologists, law enforcements, prosecutors, defense attorneys, and the general public. - b.
+Membership: The Toxicology Section Chair and SOFT President shall appoint the committee chair and vice-chair in January preceding the annual AAFS Annual Conference.
+The appointment will be announced at the business meeting. - c.
 The committee chair and vice-chair shall then select the committee members.
-Committee members must be a member in good standing of the AAFS Toxicology Section or SOFT.
+Committee members must be a member in good standing of AAFS Toxicology Section or SOFT.
 There is no set number of members for this committee.
-Committee members will have a term of three (3) years with a two (2) consecutive term limit.
-There is no lifetime limit on committee membership. - d.
-Function/Procedures: - (1) The committee will work to provide current information to the Toxicology Section members in the following five (5) areas, with committee work involving any one or more of these areas on an annual basis: - Moderate and assist in organizing the Scientific Session during the annual AAFS Annual Conference, ensuring the session focuses on Driving Under the Influence of Drugs-related presentations - Analytical Methods - Epidemiology - Literature Search and Pharmacology - Interpretation - Legal Aspects - (2) The committee will produce an annual report to be presented to the membership at the section business meeting.
-Additional interim reports may be presented to the membership via the Academy Newsfeed or email blasts. - (3) The committee will interface with other peer groups (i.e., the Drugs and Driving Committees of the Canadian Society of Forensic Science (CSFS), the Society of Forensic Toxicologists (SOFT), the California Association of Toxicologists (CAT), and the National Safety Council (NSC)). - 7.
-Oral Fluid Committee - a.
-Purpose: The Oral Fluid Committee provides scientifically based information and resources regarding the utility of oral fluid analysis for other toxicologists, law enforcements, prosecutors, defense attorneys, and the general public.

-- b.
-Membership: The Toxicology Section Chair and SOFT President shall appoint the vice-chair in January preceding the AAFS Annual Scientific Conference.
-The appointment will be announced at the business meeting.
-The committee chair and vice-chair will have a term of two (2) years with a one (1) term limit.
-The vice chair will promote to the chair position at the end of their term; in the event this does not occur, the Toxicology Section Chair and SOFT President will appoint a chair. - c.
-The committee chair and vice-chair shall then select the committee members.
-Committee members must be a member in good standing of the AAFS Toxicology Section or SOFT.
-There is no set number of members for this committee.
-Committee members will have a term of three (3) years with a two (2) consecutive term limit.
-There is no lifetime limit on committee membership. - d.
+Committee chairs and members will have an appointment term of three (3) years without term limits.
 The chairs will review and assess the contributions of the committee members prior to reappointment for a new term.
-All full members must have some degree of expertise in the analysis of drugs in oral fluid for research, workplace testing, forensic and/or clinical applications as evidenced by publications, public reports, or relevant presentations at scientific meetings. - e.
-Function/Procedures: - (1) Information concerning oral fluid as it relates to forensic toxicology is disseminated to the membership of AAFS and SOFT in a variety of ways.
+All full members must have some degree of expertise in the analysis of drugs in oral fluid for research, workplace testing, forensic and/or clinical applications as evidenced by publications, public reports, or relevant presentations at scientific meetings.

+d.
+Function/Procedures:

+- (1) Information concerning oral fluid as it relates to forensic toxicology is disseminated to the membership of AAFS and SOFT in a variety of ways.
 The committee may sponsor both workshops and plenary sessions at the annual AAFS and SOFT meetings on various topics concerning oral fluid.
 The committee may publish a list of literature citations and frequently asked questions on topics relevant to forensic toxicology on the SOFT website. - (2) The committee will produce an annual report to be presented to the membership at the section business meeting.
-Additional interim reports may be presented to the membership via the Academy Newsfeed or email blasts. - (3) The committee will interface with other peer groups (e.g., the Drugs and Driving Committee of the Society of Forensic Toxicologists (SOFT), the California Association of Toxicologists (CAT), and the National Safety Council (NSC)). - B. Administrative Committees (function at the discretion of the chair) - History of Toxicology Committee - Policies and Procedures Committee - Student Academy Committee - Continuing Education - 1.
-History of Toxicology Committee - a.
-Purpose: To document the history of forensic toxicology in North America. - b.
-Membership: The chair is appointed for a period of one (1) year.
-The chair appoints members to serve on the committee.
-The chair and committee members may be reappointed.
+Additional interim reports may be presented to the membership via the Academy Newsfeed or email blasts.